open-life-science/ols-governance/docs/committee-participation-membership.md

 ## Continuation of membership

 It is assumed that each member has agreed to serve for a minimum of 1 year or a full term of 2 years.
-They will be required to declare a Conflict of Interest on an ongoing basis (every 6 months).
+They will be asked to confirm their continuation, if not already communicated and declare their Conflict of Interest on an ongoing basis (every 6 months).

 Three months before the ending (end of a 2-year term), members will be asked to indicate their wish to nominate/stand for re-election or step down from the Committee at the end of their ongoing membership.
 Committee members should let the full Committee know before an upcoming meeting.